 - FBR may request your organization assist another hunger relief Partner Agency in the same area or request your participation in assisting with unserved seniors and children in the area.

 - FBR staff will schedule an appointment to visit your organization.
 This partner review will allow for FBR to inspect food storage/food prep areas, offer best practice suggestions on distribution processes, discuss FBR procedures and compliance regulations.

-- Application and completed site visit review forms will be submitted to Programs Advisory Council for FBR Agency Partnership approval.
+- Application and completed site visit review forms will be submitted to Program Managers for FBR Agency Partnership approval.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil

 rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions

 participating in or administering USDA programs are prohibited from discriminating based on